 - It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
-Capel-le-Ferne Primary School will adopt a whole school approach to online safety which will empower, protect, and educate our learners and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate. - Capel-le-Ferne Primary School will ensure online safety is reflected as required in all relevant policies, and we have in place a detailed separate Online Safety policy that links to this document.
-Online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - Capel-le-Ferne Primary School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

-- o Content: being exposed to illegal, inappropriate or harmful content.
+ASPIRE will adopt a whole ASPIRE approach to online safety which will empower, protect, and educate our learners and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate. - ASPIRE will ensure online safety is safety is reflected as required in all relevant policies.
+Online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - ASPIRE identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful content.
 For example pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - Contact: being subjected to harmful online interaction with other users.
 For example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
-For example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - o Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Capel-le-Ferne Primary School recognises that technology, and the risks and harms related to it, evolve and change rapidly.
-The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment which considers and reflects the risks our children face. - The headteacher will be informed of online safety concerns by the DSL, as appropriate.
+For example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - ASPIRE recognises that technology, and the risks and harms related to it, evolve and change rapidly.
+The ASPIRE will carry out an annual review of our approaches to online safety, supported by an annual risk assessment which considers and reflects the risks our children face. - The headteacher/principle will be informed of online safety concerns by the DSL, as appropriate.
 The named governor for safeguarding will report on online safety practice and incidents, including outcomes, on a regular basis to the wider governing body.
+Amend as appropriate.